pgroenbaek/shapeio/README.md

 This module uses the `TK.MSTS.Tokens.dll` library by Okrasa Ghia to perform shape file compression and decompression.
 Therefore the Mono runtime is required on Linux and macOS, and the .NET Framework is required on Windows.

 The `TK.MSTS.Tokens.dll` library is not included with the Python module.
-But it can be downloaded as part of the TK_Utils package from [the-train.de](https://the-train.de/downloads/entry/9385-tk-utils-updated/).
+But can be downloaded as part of the TK_Utils package from [the-train.de](https://the-train.de/downloads/entry/9385-tk-utils-updated/).

 See the [Usage section](#compression) for more details on how to compress and decompress shape files.